paulfioravanti/sample_app_rails_4/README.md

 ### Reporting/Optimizing
 - Used [SimpleCov](https://github.com/colszowka/simplecov) to ensure as much test coverage as possible.
 - Used [Bullet](https://github.com/flyerhzm/bullet) to optimize queries

+### Other
+- Travis can only encrypt a string of total length of 117 characters, including the name of the variable, which is less than the 128 character string that `rake secret` generates.
+It's convenient to be able to pass the `secret_key_base` directly to Travis and have Travis use it to compile a Heroku slug to deploy, but I'm uncertain as to realistically how much less secure a 114 character key (SK={KEY}) is versus a 128 character key

 ## Social